Getting Started

 Step 5: Build a Simple Practice Routine

 Short, regular sessions produce faster results than occasional long ones.
-A 20-minute practice slot three to four times a week is more effective than a two-hour weekend session.
+A 20-minute practice slot three to four times a week is more effective than a two-hour weekend session, mostly because pressure control is a motor skill and motor skills consolidate between sessions, not just during them.

 A useful session structure: